 D. Subcommittees.
-A subcommittee within any standing committee may be created for the purpose of providing well-considered recommendations to the standing committee, particularly on matters that require in-depth research or technical expertise.
-The standing committee shall appoint the chair, vice-chair, and members of the subcommittee, shall specify the objectives of the subcommittee, and shall set a date on which the subcommittee shall be deemed dissolved.
-Subcommittees shall comply with the procedural requirements applicable to standing committees, to the extent practicable.
-All Council members who are not voting members of a subcommittee shall serve as non-voting members of the subcommittee and may participate in the proceedings, but shall not be counted toward quorum for the subcommittee.
+The Council may create a subcommittee within any standing committee by resolution. [may be created for the purpose of providing well-considered recommendations to the standing committee, particularly on matters that require in-depth research or technical expertise.]
+The standing committee [shall] must appoint the chair, vice-chair, and members of the subcommittee, [shall] specify the objectives of the subcommittee, and [shall] set a date on which the subcommittee [shall be deemed] is dissolved.
+All Councilmembers who are not voting members of a subcommittee may serve as non-voting members of the subcommittee.
+Subcommittees [shall] must comply with the procedural requirements applicable to standing committees.], to the extent practicable.
+All [Council members] Councilmembers who are not voting members of a subcommittee shall serve as non-voting members of the subcommittee and may participate in the proceedings, but shall not be counted toward quorum for the subcommittee.]
+The purpose of the subcommittees is to provide well-considered recommendations to the standing committee, particularly on matters that require in-depth research or technical expertise.